iOS 16 release date rumors, supported iPhones and 5 features we want to see

 Every iOS release has brought a major feature to the table, whether that’s widgets or dark mode.
 But iOS could still benefit from some new refinements to better manage how you use your iPhone every day.

 We’ve combed through our iPhones to roundup five features we’d like to see arrive in iOS 16 next year, no matter how major or minor these may be.
-But first, we’ll run you through what when we expect it to land and what iPhones will be supported.
+But first, we’ll run you through when we expect it to land and which iPhones will be supported.

 iOS 16 release date rumors